AcademySoftwareFoundation/OpenColorIO/docs/guides/contributing/documentation_guidelines.rst

 Installation of requirements
 ****************************

+Scripts are available, for each platform, to install the documentation requirements.

-The ``install_docs_env.sh`` script will install the requirements for building the documentation, please see the :ref:`Installation instructions <building-from-source>`.
+The ``install_docs_env.sh`` script in the share/ci/scripts/<Platform> directory will install the Python-related requirements for building the documentation (Sphinx, six, testresources, recommonmark, sphinx-press-theme, sphinx-tabs, and breathe) and Doxygen.

+Use GitBash (`provided with Git for Windows <https://gitforwindows.org/>`_) to execute the script on Windows.

 Python 3 is required to build the documentation.
 If you have multiple Python installs you'll need to make sure pip and CMake find the correct version.
-You can manually inform cmake of which to use by adding this option to the below `cmake` command, which configures the documentation build:
+You can manually inform CMake of which to use by adding this option to the below `cmake` command, which configures the documentation build:

     -DPython_ROOT=<Path to Python 3 root directory>

+For the Python packages, ensure their locations are in your ``PYTHONPATH`` environment variable prior to configuring the build.

 Building the docs
 *****************